Kceecalvin/Yadis/DEPLOYMENT.md

 ## Troubleshooting

-**Build fails:**
-- Check build logs in Vercel
+**Build fails with "table does not exist":**
+- ✅ **Fixed in latest version**: The build script now runs `prisma migrate deploy`
+- Make sure you have the latest `package.json` with updated build script
-- Ensure all dependencies are in package.json
+- Ensure `DATABASE_URL` environment variable is set in Vercel
+- The migrations will run automatically during build

+**Build fails with "Invalid connection string":**
-- Verify Node version compatibility
+- Verify your `DATABASE_URL` is correct
+- Format should be: `postgresql://user:pass@host:5432/dbname?sslmode=require`
+- Make sure there are no extra spaces or quotes

+**Build succeeds but no products showing:**
+- Run the seed script to add sample products (see Step 4 above)
+- Or manually add products via `/admin/products/new`

-**Database errors:**
+**Database connection errors:**
-- For SQLite: ensure DATABASE_URL=file:./production.db
 - For PostgreSQL: verify connection string format
+- Check that your Neon database is active
-- Check environment variables are set correctly
+- Ensure environment variables are set correctly in Vercel

 **Images not loading:**
 - Images from Unsplash should work automatically
 - For custom uploads: ensure public/uploads exists
+- Check Vercel logs for any image optimization errors

 ## Custom Domain (Optional)